Changes to gamebird licensing conditions

 • The Waterfowl Identification Test online education module.

-All new Stubble Quail and introduced gamebird hunters need to complete:
+Stubble Quail and introduced gamebird hunters must complete:

 • The Hunting essentials online education module